Sorry, you need to enable JavaScript to visit this website.

 Supporting and organizing youth work is the responsibility of the Ministry of Education and Research, more concretely the Department of Youth and Talent Policy.

 For the period 2021-2024, the Ministry of Interior set up a collaboration agreement in the field of active citizens, which includes the development of volunteering, with Network of Nonprofit Organizations and County Development Centres.
 This collaboration agreement sets the increase of volunteering as one goal and indicator of partnership.
-Furthermore, the list of organizations in the Volunteering Network, which is comprised of 59 organizations by the end of 2022, includes also youth or youth work organizations (Youth in Action National AgencyThe Foundation Domus DorpatensisAssociation of Open Youth Centres in EstoniaEstonian National Youth Council).
+Furthermore, the list of organizations in the Volunteering Network, which is comprised of 106 organizations by the end of 2024, includes also youth or youth work organizations such as The Foundation Domus DorpatensisAssociation of Open Youth Centres in EstoniaEstonian National Youth Council.
 Young people volunteer through these organizations as well as through other organizations, for example, Estonian Food BankEstonian Fund for NatureEstonian Society for the Protection of Animals, village movement Kodukant and others.

 Cross-sectoral cooperation

-As no distinct governance system for specifically youth volunteering exists, volunteering is a topic in the civil society strategic planning that is being coordinated by the Ministry of Interior.
+As no distinct governance system specifically for youth volunteering exists, volunteering is a topic in the civil society strategic planning that is being coordinated by the Ministry of Interior.
 The main cross-sectoral cooperation in the field of youth volunteering is being done between the Ministry of Education and Research and Ministry of Interior.

 Cohesive Estonia Strategy 2030, which is implemented together with the Ministry of Culture, the Ministry of the Interior and the Ministry of Foreign Affairs, brings the attention to the volunteering as a part of development of communities and civil society.
 One of the aim of the strategy is to raise the awareness and activity of the population, including young people, to take more part in volunteering.
 One of the indicator for that aim is the participation rate in volunteering, measured by survey (proportion of the population who have participated in volunteering in the last 12 months).